Thank you! Your submission has been received!

 1. What is burndown chart in Scrum?

-• Sprint burndown chart - the report used in Scrum to track the team’s progress in a sprint.
+• Sprint burndown graph - the report used in Scrum to track the team’s progress in a sprint.

-• Scrum burndown chart - the report used to track and forecast the progress of a team towards completion of the work scope, bigger than a sprint scope.
+• Scrum burndown chart - the report used to track and forecast a team's progress towards completion of the work scope, bigger than a sprint scope.

 Yes, the app supports any numeric Jira field.
 Here are a few examples of estimation units that you can use: